 Designed with generous support from the Shin Yong-Jin Fellowship.

 Course tracks the 21st century surge in documentary.
 We discuss why documentary resonates with our moment and ask: what is the relationship between propaganda and data?
 What counts as evidence?
 Whose voices are heard and whose are silenced?
-Students craft arguments, ethically engage sources, and ultimately create their own documentary poem, essay, podcast, or film.
+Students craft arguments, gather oral histories, write film reviews for our class blog, and ultimately create their own documentary poem, essay, podcast, or film.